 Map to Kirk Creek Campground: You may refer to the custom Google map to your left in planning your camping trip.
 Camping map of Kirk Creek's campsites: You'll see an interactive map of the Kirk Creek camping sites on the Kirk Creek camping reservations page of the www.Recreation.gov website (see link above.)
 You'll also see a photo of the Kirk Creek camping map in the slide show at the top of this page.

 Kirk Creek Campground website: Kirk Creek is a camping unit of the Los Padres National Forest (Monterey Ranger District.)
 The US Forest Service website is where you'll find information about Kirk Creek (and other National Forest campgrounds in the surrounding area.)
 You may discover any price changes that may be in effect by the time you take your trip.
-You'll also find a list of alternative campgrounds in the Los Padres National Forest which you can try if you arrive at the Kirk Creek Campground and find it to be full.
-You may use the following link to view the
+Here's a link to the Kirk Creek details page of the Los Padres NF website.

 Why do camping-lovers enjoy Limekiln?
 A pretty beach.
 A choice of camping areas within the campground.
 And a cozy feeling of being sheltered in a scenic glen.

 Campsites terraced on a hillside?
 Strange, but true---when you camp at Limekiln State Park, you'll get to choose between camping on the slopes of a mountainside...or under the trees...or more "routine" camping sites down at sea level.